ember-learn/ember-blog/source/2019-12-11-countdown-to-the-new-year-ember-page-title.md

 ### What It Does

-The `ember-page-title` addon provides a helper for changing the title of the page you're on.
-This is helpful for many reasons, but an important reason is that it is a [WCAG success criteria (2.4.2)](https://www.w3.org/WAI/WCAG21/Understanding/page-titled) to provide a page title.
+The `ember-page-title` addon is helpful for many reasons, but an important reason is that it is a [WCAG success criteria (2.4.2)](https://www.w3.org/WAI/WCAG21/Understanding/page-titled) to provide a page title.
 A quick tip about page titles!
 The title of each Web page should:

 - Identify the subject of the Web page